stanoddly/DotnetRaylibWasm/README.md

 ## Setup

-Make sure you have the this or latest version of .NET 7 (for example [here](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)):
+Make sure you have the latest version of .NET 7 for example from [here](https://dotnet.microsoft.com/en-us/download/dotnet/7.0), the prototype was built with:
 ```
 dotnet --version
 7.0.100